About

 Before transferring to Loyola University New Orleans, Marcellé worked as a teaching assistant at a Montessori school, where she supported elementary and middle school students in environments designed to foster independence, curiosity, and meaningful communication.
 That experience continues to shape her trauma-informed and neurodiversity-affirming teaching style, particularly in her work with students who express themselves in diverse and creative ways.

 While at Loyola, she earned a Bachelor of Science in Popular and Commercial Music with a minor in Business Administration.
-Her studies included pop, R&B, hip hop, rock, country, folk, jazz, Christian styles, musical theatre, and classical voice training.
-She also trained in songwriting, production, engineering, and guitar—laying the groundwork for a career that integrates technical skill with deep emotional and communicative insight.
+Her studies included pop, R&B, hip hop, rock, country, folk, jazz, musical theatre, and classical voice training.
+She also trained in songwriting, piano, and music production—laying the groundwork for a career that integrates technical skill with deep emotional and communicative insight.

 During her graduate studies in music therapy, Marcellé provided therapeutic music experiences under the supervision of Board-Certified Music Therapists (MT-BCs), working with NICU babies, Deaf and Hard-of-Hearing children, and at-promise teens.
 She also performed for pediatric patients through the Songs for Kids Foundation, deepening her belief in music’s ability to soothe, empower, and connect.
 At the same time, she worked as an Applied Behavior Analysis (ABA) therapist under the supervision of Board-Certified Behavior Analysts (BCBAs), supporting autistic children in communication and social development.
 Though she ultimately stepped away from therapy-providing roles, these experiences deepened her interest in the many ways people communicate—vocally, musically, behaviorally—and continue to shape her belief that music can support not just creativity, but connection.

 That same belief in reclamation and self-expression shaped her collaboration with Grammy-winning producer Devine Evans on a sexual assault awareness project.
 The creative process led to profound personal reflection, revealing how both trauma and neurodivergence had shaped her vocal freedom, stage confidence, and internal narrative.
-This work helped her reconnect with her voice and clarify her mission as both an artist and educator: to help others explore, heal, and express themselves through music in ways that honor their minds, bodies, and stories.
+This work helped her reconnect with her voice and clarify her mission as a musician, educator, and activist: to help others explore, heal, and express themselves through music in ways that honor their minds, bodies, and stories.

-After stepping away from clinical and therapeutic roles, Marcellé returned to teaching with renewed clarity, offering private and group lessons at a local music school and through the Clark County School District.
+After stepping away from clinical roles, Marcellé returned to teaching with renewed clarity, offering private and group lessons at a local music school and through the Clark County School District.
 To deepen her pedagogy, she earned her Vocal Educator Toolkit (VET) certification through VocaLab, a CPD-accredited program that combines speech-language pathology principles with contemporary vocal technique.
 This training equipped her to help students build healthy, sustainable vocal habits tailored to their unique bodies and brains.
+She also studied producing in the Music Production for Women's Master Your Music Program.
+That training advanced her skills in arrangement, sound design, and engineering.

 Whether making her own music or guiding others to create theirs, Marcellé remains committed to one vision: a world where communication is never limited by trauma, neurotype, or disability—and where music serves as a powerful bridge to expression, connection, and self-understanding.
-This vision extends beyond education into advocacy, as reflected in her work launching Voicelore, a developing nonprofit that supports survivors through music and helps expand access to inclusive creative instruction for youth.
-Through both her artistry and her teaching, she helps people tell their stories with clarity and confidence, in whatever way their voice takes shape.
+Her work as a Montessori teacher continues to inform her approach to education, and she envisions Once Upon a Voice one day expanding into a preschool and, eventually, a full K–12 school where inclusive, music-centered learning environments support children, teens, and families at every stage.
+Through her artistry, her teaching, and her advocacy with Voicelore, she helps people share their stories with clarity, confidence, and authenticity—honoring every voice in every form it may take.

 Meet Our Students

 We refer to our students and their family members as Marcellions!
-Marcellions can connect in our exclusive community, Marcelland.
-To become a Marcellion, sign up for one of our free or paid learning plans!
+Marcellions can connect in our exclusive community, The Lyic Isles.
+To become a Marcellion, sign up for one of our free or paid membership tiers!